Attilio Caja

-Attilio Caja (born 20 May 1961 in Pavia, Italy) is an Italian professional basketball coach who is head coach for Scafati Basket of the Italian Lega Basket Serie A (LBA).
+Attilio Caja (born 20 May 1961 in Pavia, Italy) is an Italian professional basketball coach, currently serving as the head coach for Fortitudo Bologna of the Italian Serie A2.

 Coaching career

 He was head-coach of the Italian national basketball team in 1997, and led them to the silver medal at the 1997 Mediterranean Games.

 His first time as a head coach was with Pallacanestro Pavia in 1992.

 Since 2016 he is the head-coach of the Italian basketball team Pallacanestro Varese.

 In 2021 he signed a contract with Reggio Emilia to replace Antimo Martino.

 On November 9, 2022, he signed with Scafati Basket of the Italian Lega Basket Serie A (LBA).